-This year all children are supported within school and this is financed from within the usual school budget.
+This year all children are supported within school and this is financed from within the usual school budget including EHCP funding, Inclusion and exceptional funding.

 Within school we have a range of skills and strengths across the staff team.
 In order to fully support all children, we work closely with a range of professionals from external agencies.
 This year these have included: